Skip to content

 Why are double-digit ROI claims suspicious?

-Double-digit ROI can happen in small samples.
+Double-digit return on investment can happen in small samples.
 It can also happen for a while in very soft markets before the prices tighten or the account gets limited.

 As a durable claim, it needs scrutiny.
 Ask about sample size, closing line value, staking method, odds range, market type, and whether pushes and voids are handled correctly.
 If the receipt is blurry, the edge probably is too.